CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/working-with-cmssw/gpu-machines.md

 * These machines lie in a different subnet than the one that the LXPLUS machines belong to.
+* A side-effect of the previous point is that those machines **do not have access to the Grid**.
 * The `/nfshome0/<username>` directory is shared and available from all the machines above, but has limited space.
 * The `/data/user/<username>` directory is not shared across the devices,